-5 Ways To Enjoy Nature In The City (That Aren’t Hiking)
+5 Ways To Enjoy Nature In Tokyo (That Aren’t Hiking)

-The benefits of being among nature are well-documented, but city living can make the natural world seem distant, especially at the end of the cold season.
+The benefits of being among nature are well-documented but city living can make the natural world seem distant, especially at the end of the cold season.
 Spring may officially be here, but there are still plenty of cold days here in Tokyo.
-The warm breezes and wildflowers are tantalizing close, yet the trees are still bare.
-If you’re tired of the chilly weather and longing for some greenery, never fear – there are ways to enjoy nature indoors, too.
+The warm breezes and wildflowers are tantalizing close, yet the trees are still bare here and there.
+If you’re tired of the chilly weather and longing for some greenery, never fear—there are ways to enjoy nature indoors, too.

 1. Stop by your local florist

-The quickest and easiest way to perk up your home or workspace – in any season – is a bunch of flowers.
+The quickest and easiest way to perk up your home or workspace—in any season—is a bunch of flowers.
 Thanks to Japan’s love of anything that blooms, Tokyo has a florist on every other corner.
 It doesn’t have to be elaborate or expensive either; a simple arrangement can often be picked up for a few hundred yen.
-Currently, you can pick up a branch of delicate plum and cherry blossoms or some gentle sweet peas in pink or yellow, along with the usual suspects like lilies, chrysanthemums, ranunculus and roses.
+You can pick up some gentle sweet peas in pink or yellow, along with the usual suspects like lilies, chrysanthemums, ranunculus and roses.

 Something about just looking at nature is good for the mind and soul.